 2 Oil, chemical spills, Contaminate land, control water bodies and ground water.
 (3) 3 9 Moderate • Selection of fuel storage area will be away from water bodies.
-Hydraulic & Mobil oil will be kept in Low

-(3) closed drums over brick paved bottom.

-• Contractor will ensure good housekeeping.

-• Loading and unloading of material will be managed by a competent person.

-• Spill catching trays will be used to collect used Mobil oil.

-• Top soil will be removed and disposed of properly where spillage occur.

-• Spill kit will be available to deal with small spills

-• Fire Extinguisher

-will be placed near chemical

-and oil storage

-and working

-areas

-3 Concrete Batching Plant operations and Deteriorate ambient air quality or 3 9 Moderate • Batching plant will be located away from the Low

-use of hazardous chemical. mechanical failure.
-Cause camp colony and also away from nearby local

-ingestion of community.

-chemical through skin cuts, skin • Water sprinkling will be carried out before concrete batching operation

-rashes and batching operation to
+Hydraulic & Mobil oil will be kept in closed drums over brick paved bottom.
+Contractor will ensure good housekeeping.
+Loading and unloading of material will be managed by a competent person.
+Spill catching trays will be used to collect used Mobil oil.
+Top soil will be removed and disposed of properly where spillage occur.
+Spill kit will be available to deal with small spills Fire Extinguisher will be placed near chemical and oil storage and working areas Low 3 Concrete Deteriorate 3 9 Moderate • Batching plant will be Low Batching Plant operations and use of hazardous ambient air quality or mechanical located away from the camp colony and chemical. failure.
+Cause also away from nearby local ingestion of chemical • community.
+Water sprinkling through skin cuts, skin rashes and will be carried out before concrete batching operation to

 S/ Hazard Consequence Likelihood Risk (R) Risk Control Measures Residual Regular inspection of plant and equipment's will be carried out to keep the workers safe due to mechanical failure.
 Training and toolbox talks will be provided to all concrete labor and laboratory staff regarding their safety at work.
-Safety drills will be conducted regularly 4 Accident due to collapsing of Casualty and serious injury, 3 15 High Provide work specific training and supervision of construction crew.
-Low Farm work, working platform, steel cutting & (5) Provision of Toolbox Talks with respect to the activity carried out at site. bending, Regular inspection and monitoring of construction concrete pouring activities will be carried out etc. to ensure safety of workers.
+Safety drills will be conducted regularly 4 Accident due to collapsing of Farm work, working platform, steel cutting & bending, concrete pouring etc. Casualty and serious injury, (5) 3 15 High Provide work specific training and supervision of construction crew.
+Provision of Toolbox Talks with respect to the activity carried out at site.
+Regular inspection and monitoring of construction activities will be carried out to ensure safety of workers.
 Work specific PPE will be provided to the construction workers.
-5 Accident due to movement of Causalities, serious injury 3 9 Moderate Flagman will be deputed at required location to regulate vehicular movement in Low vehicles. and property damage. construction vicinity.
-(3) Vehicular movement will be kept at well-defined haul roads.
+Low 5 Accident due to movement of vehicles.
+Causalities, serious injury and property damage.
+(3) 3 9 Moderate Flagman will be deputed at required location to regulate vehicular movement in construction vicinity.
+Vehicular movement will be kept at well-defined haul roads.
 Necessary training regarding defence driving will be provided to all the drivers regarding safe and defence driving.
+Low